 - Use of existing authentication mechanism.

 - Effective training of front line service teams responsible for interaction with customers.

 The journey is basically the same.
 It is how it is presented to the individual and the number of steps where the customer experience design comes in.

 - Offer of Mydex PDS made to individual.

 - Individual decides to accept offer.

 - Registration for a MydexID and PDS (if the individual does not already have one).

-- First time connection - a binding connection based on trust between a member's PDS and their personal records withing the organisation's service that is being connected
+- First time connection - a binding connection based on trust between a member's PDS and their personal records within the Subscribing organisation's service that is being connected

 - Approve Data Sharing Agreement